 AM I QUALIFIED?

-If you want to study at one of the Britain’s leading universities, completion of a US high school diploma is the most basic requirement for being eligible to study in the UK.
-Beyond that, our partner universities have varying expectations in terms of standardized test scores.
+If you want to study at one of Britain’s leading universities as an undergraduate student, our partner universities have varying expectations in terms of standardized test scores, which are required in addition to a high school diploma or the GED.
 Our advisors will help you navigate these entry requirements to help you find the right program at the right academic level for you.

 Our e-book Studying in the UK: An Undergraduate Guide discusses entry requirements in more depth.